benjamin-tews/AI-with-JAVA/README.md

 # AI-with-JAVA
-Some basic training code of neuronal networks in JAVA.
+Some basic training code of neural networks in JAVA.